zef-dev/convoworks-gpt/README.md

   - `truncated`: The array of truncated messages.
 - `Truncated Flow` - The flow to execute if the conversation is truncated.

+### GPT Messages Token Limiter

+Limits the size of messages by estimated token count, summarizing the oldest ones.
+When the conversation reaches the specified maximum estimated token count, this component summarizes the truncated messages and prepends the summary as a system message.

+**Parameters:**

+- `System message` - The main system prompt for summarization.
+- `Max tokens to keep` - The maximum estimated token count before summarization.
+- `Truncate to tokens` - The estimated token count to retain after summarization.
+- `API key` - Your OpenAI API key.
+- `Base URL` - The base URL for the API endpoint.
+If left blank, the default is the OpenAI API endpoint: `https://api.openai.com/v1`.
+- `API options` - Options for summarizing the conversation.
+- `Messages` - Provides the conversation messages.
+- `Result variable` - The variable that stores the result of the truncation operation.
+This variable contains:
+  - `messages`: The current set of retained messages.
+  - `truncated`: The array of truncated messages.
+- `Truncated Flow` - The flow to execute if the conversation is truncated.

 ### Simple Message Limiter